spotify/XCRemoteCache/README.md

 ### Artifacts per architecture (Recommended)

+_If all of your machines (both producer and all consumers have the same architecture, either Intel or Apple Silicon), you don't have to do anything._

 XCRemoteCache supports building artifacts for Apple silicon consumers.
-Is it recommended to build separately for `x86_64` and `arm64` architectures to have single-architecture artifacts and do not unnecessary irrelevant binaries.
+Is it recommended to build separately for `x86_64` and `arm64` architectures to have single-architecture artifacts that do not require downloading irrelevant binaries.
 Here are required steps if you want to support both Intel and Apple silicon consumers.

-* Add `ARCHS` to `custom_fingerprint_envs`, e.g.
+* Add `ARCHS` to `custom_fingerprint_envs` in your `.rcinfo`, e.g.
 ```
 custom_fingerprint_envs:
-  - PLATFORM_PREFERRED_ARCH
+  - ARCHS
 ```
-* When running a producer for a simulator: run a first build for `x86_64`, clean a build and build again for `arm64`, e.g.:
+* Building for a simulator on a producer: run a first build for `x86_64`, clean a build and build again for `arm64`, e.g.:
 ```
 xcodebuild ARCHS=x86_64 ONLY_ACTIVE_ARCH=NO build ...
 xcodebuild clean
 xcodebuild ARCHS=arm64 ONLY_ACTIVE_ARCH=NO build ...
 ```

-If all of your machines (both producer and all consumers have the same architecture, either Intel or Apple Silicon), you don't have to do anything to support Apple Silicon.

 ### Fat artifacts